numcommand/num/doc/functions.md

 ## Mode

-#### mode
+#### modes

-The mode, which may be one number, or multiple numbers or UNDEF.
+The modes or UNDEF.
+TODO.

+Unimodal:

-    echo "1 2 2 3" | num mode
+    echo "1 2 2 3" | num modes
     2

+Bimodal:

+    echo "1 2 2 3 3" | num modes
+    2 3

+Nonmodal:

+    echo "1 2 3" | num modes
+    UNDEF

-#### mode-low
+#### mode-min

-The least value of the mode values or UNDEF.
+The minimum value of the mode values or UNDEF.
 TODO.

-    echo "1 1 2 2 3 3" | num mode-low
+    echo "1 1 2 2 3 3" | num mode-min
     1

-#### mode-high
+#### mode-max

-The greatest value of the mode values or UNDEF.
+The maximum value of the mode values or UNDEF.
 TODO.

     echo "1 1 2 2 3 3" | num mode-high
     3

 ## Sum Of